 4. Early intervention

 This might sound a technical term but early intervention is the key to your child’s better life.
-Early intervention should begin any time shortly after birth, and usually should continue until the child reaches age three.
+Early intervention should begin any time shortly after birth and usually should continue until the child reaches age three.
 Development is a continuous process which begins at conception and proceeds stage by stage in a sequence.

-Each of the four areas of development (gross and fine motor, language, social development and self-help) have specific milestones that serve as prerequisites for the stages that follow.
+Each of the four areas of development (gross and fine motor, language, social development and self-help) has specific milestones that serve as prerequisites for the stages that follow.
 Most children achieve each milestone at a designated time; however, because of specific challenges associated with various special needs, our children will likely experience delays in certain areas.
 They do achieve all of the milestones but just on their own time.

 Physical therapy for neck control, rolling over or crawling, Speech and language therapy for pre-speech and pre-language skills, for strengthening baby’s jaw and facial muscles, visual and auditory skills, tactile skills, oral-motor skills or cognitive skills.
-Similarly occupational therapy to develop life skills and independence are some of the therapies that can help a child effectively in their early years to have a better quality of life later.
+Similarly, occupational therapy to develop life skills and independence are some of the therapies that can help a child effectively in their early years to have a better quality of life later.

-Here is a milestone chart for children with down syndrome
+Here is a milestone chart for children with Down syndrome

-We all know that the disability awareness is a relatively new thing in the world.
-Even till the late 70s, children with special needs were institutionalised all over the world.
+We all know that disability awareness is a relatively new thing in the world.
+Even till the late 70s, children with special needs were institutionalized all over the world.
 But looking at the kind of progress, sensitisation, awareness and policies we have today to support our children, we can easily say that the disability world has made huge progress in just a few decades.
-Today, we have governmental support but also NGOs, parent support groups, huge awareness campaigns, sensitive masses and technology to help us raise our child in the best possible way.
+Today, we have governmental support but also NGOs, parent support groups, huge awareness campaigns, sensitive masses and technology to help us raise our children in the best possible way.

 The best part about becoming a parent in this age and time is undoubtedly the access to resources, books and programs.
-However, just like not every activity is critical for all the children, similarly not all programs are needed for our kids with special needs.
+However, just like not every activity is critical for all children, similarly not all programs are needed for our kids with special needs.
 In this context, reading, researching and discussing this with fellow parents is of paramount importance.

 You may also like: Special Needs Parents: 6 Practical Ways To Stop Worrying And Start Living